Wojtek Czyz: Para-badminton

 Czyz moved to New Zealand in 2019 and took up para-badminton two years later.
 In May 2024, Czyz was named as New Zealand's first-ever badminton representative for the Summer Paralympics.

 Personal life

 As of September 2012, Czyz was a sport student in Cologne.
 His personal motto is "Don't think of what you were, but of what you are and of what you aspire to be" ("Denk nicht an das was du warst, sondern an das, was du bist und zu sein dich sehnst").

 After his sports career, Czyz sailed around the world with his wife Elena Brambilla to help amputees to get prosthetics for free and teach them how to walk with the project sailing4handicaps.
 After the project, Czyz and Brambilla set up a mānuka honey company called Manuka Royale in New Zealand where they dedicate their passion for nature.

-Czyz now lives in the Hamilton settlement of Eureka with his wife and son.
+Czyz now lives in the Hamilton settlement of Eureka with his wife and son and in Germany.